 Both food and labor costs vary with the type of food service operation.
 As a rule, food trucks that sell higher quality food products will have higher food and labor cost percentages than the typical taco truck.
 The product sales mix, quality of food and service, pricing and amount of hours the truck operates will impact your food and labor cost percentages.
 Furthermore, state minimum wage differentials affect the labor cost percentage.
 The extent of beverages sales as part of your truck’s food mix also can have a considerable impact on total food cost percentages.

-Food and labor costs are calculated as a percentage of the total volume of revenue (sales).
+Food & labor cost is calculated as a percentage of the total volume of revenue (sales).
 If a food truck does $5,000 per week and the total cost of food and beverages is $1,750 for that week, then the food cost is considered 35 percent.
 If, at the same food truck, labor (including payroll taxes and benefits) equal $1,250 for the week, then the labor cost is 25 percent.
 Total prime costs are 60 percent in this example.